istio/istio.io/content/en/docs/tasks/security/authz-http/index.md

 ## Enforce namespace-level access control

 With Istio, you can easily setup namespace-level access control.
-You can configure whether workloads from a namespace can access all or a collection of workloads in another namespace.
+You can configure how could workloads from a namespace access workloads in another namespace.

 The Bookinfo sample deploys the `productpage`, `reviews`, `details`, `ratings` {{< gloss "workload" >}}workloads{{< /gloss >}}
 in the `default` namespace.
 Istio deploys its components, for example `istio-ingressgateway`,